flutter/website/cookbook/design/drawer.md

 After a user taps on an item, we often want to close the drawer.
 How can we achieve this?
 Using the [Navigator](https://docs.flutter.io/flutter/widgets/Navigator-class.html)!

-When a user taps on an item, we can call `Navigator.pop(context)` to close the drawer.
+When a user opens the Drawer, Flutter will add the drawer to the navigation stack under the hood.
+Therefore, to close the drawer, we can call `Navigator.pop(context)`.

 ```dart
 new ListTile(